©The Difference Between an Activist and a Bully. Are you Suffering in Silence? By Tiffany Belle Harper

 An activist is a person who fights for justice.
 An activist is a person who will normally work alone or address a group directly by means of social expression – making clear their protest.
 I am an activist.
-More so in my younger years, I campaign for animal rights and women’s right (in no order).
+More so in my younger years, I campaign for animal rights and women’s rights (in no order).

 A bully/stalker – on the other hand – will use methods that are hard to detect.
 Normally patterns.
-They watch and absorb their target, best planning how to ridicule or cause them hardship without making it obvious to others, what their intentions are.
+They watch and absorb their target.
+Best planning how to ridicule or cause them hardship without making it obvious to others their true intentions.
 A bully will seldom work alone and may have a tight knit group who embrace the cycle and in turn gain pleasure.
 Alternatively, a bully gains support by fear using his/her/their closest allies as shields to disguise their motives.

-It is true, most bullies are insecure and much of what they do has no root cause other than lack of self esteem.
+It is true, most bullies are insecure and much of what they do has no root cause other than lack of self-esteem.
 If you are being bullied.
 Please remember, you do not deserve this.
 It is not your fault and things can get better.

 Here’s a few pointers to follow to identify the degree of bullying/stalking you may be suffering.
 Although, not restricted:

-- Does the bully know their behaviour disrupts your work or personal life.
+- Does the bully know their behaviour disrupts your work or personal life?

-- Have you asked them to stop but they continue.
+- Have you asked them to stop but they continue?

-- Do they follow your social media activity and make reference, despite you blocking them.
+- Do they follow your social media activity and make reference, despite you blocking them?

-- Do they try to build bridges with your connections, friends and interests whilst excluding you.
+- Do they try to build bridges with your connections, friends and interests whilst excluding you?
 (A means to use their position to make you feel isolated).

-- Do they use power, following, fans and/or money as a tool against you.
+- Do they use power, following, fans and/or money as a tool against you?

-- Do they provoke you during your working hours.
-Thus stopping your confidence to build to an income.
+- Do they provoke you during your working hours?
+Thus, stopping your confidence to build to an income.

-- Are their movements reactionary to your statements on a regular (or constant) basis.
+- Are their movements reactionary to your statements on a regular (or constant) basis?

-- Are you aware they discuss you in your absence while you are unable to represent your view.
+- Are you aware they discuss you in your absence while you are unable to represent your view?

-- Do they/he/she avoid speaking face to face with you about their behaviour. (for online bullying in particular).
+- Do they/he/she avoid speaking face to face with you about their behaviour. (for online bullying in particular?).

-- Has the bully made indirect or actual suggestions about your safety.
+- Has the bully made indirect or actual suggestions about your safety?

-- Has the bully made you feel insecure about living, working or travelling alone.
+- Has the bully made you feel insecure about living, working or travelling alone?

-- Does the bully try to intimidate any support you may have around you in a similar way. i.e. Children, peers, friends, social companions.
+- Does the bully try to intimidate any support you may have around you in a similar way? i.e. Children, peers, friends, social companions.
 (Possibly, a means to make you feel the bully is in control).

 Finally, tell someone.
 No matter what age you are or what position you are in, don’t be an island.
 Stand close to those who love you.
-Life’s to short to carry this on your own.
+Life’s too short to carry this on your own.